fiveai/MoCaE/README.md

 - Obtain calibrators for object detectors

 Coming Soon:
-- Reproduce our DOTA result with MoCaE which is the state-of-the-art currently,
+- Reproduce our DOTA result with MoCaE which is currently the state-of-the-art,
 - Obtain calibrators for rotated object detectors

 ## Specification of Dependencies